-Figure 44 - JSON API protocol configuration
+Figure 26 - JSON API protocol configuration

-Enable JSON API Enables M2M JSON API functions in the system.
+Enable JSON API Enables M2M JSON API functions in the system kernel.
 Port Read-only value.
 Indicates the port where the device currently listens for M2M JSON API commands.
-This port is the same for all http based M2M API protocols and web administration and can be changed in Settings / System (chapter System).
+This port is the same for all http based M2M API protocols and web administration and can be changed in Settings / System (chapter System ).
 Enable READ-ONLY Enables Read-Only access via M2M JSON API for monitoring.
 You may also fill in the username and password for this mode.
 Enable READ-WRITE Enables Read/Write access for monitoring and output control.
 You may also fill in the username and password for this mode.
 Username Username for the respective access mode (Read-Only/ReadWrite).
 Note - this is unrelated to the username for accessing the NETIO device web administration.
 When left empty, the protocol will not require any authentication.
 Password Password for the corresponding username (Read-Only/ReadWrite).
 Save Changes Saves the changes.

-When the JSON API protocol is enabled, other M2M protocols are disabled except SNMP after clicking Save changes.
+When the JSON API protocol is enabled, other M2M protocols are disabled except SNMP.
+After clicking Save changes, the notification message about the deactivation of the other protocol appears.